sidraut007/Spring-BankApp-3-Tier/Project-setup.md

 ---

-### 4. ⚙️ Add Jenkins Pipeline Job
+### 4. ⚙️ Jenkins CI Pipeline
+- write complete jenkis declarative pipeline
     - Add your Jenkinsfile in the root of the repo.
     - Set SCM to Git, using your repository URL.

 ---